 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

-My choice of Annecy, Bordeaux and Lyon is incredibly subjective: I live near Lyon and Annecy, and go often to Bordeaux, so I know all three well.
-But France has so many stunning cities I could have chosen any other and still been right.
+My choice of Annecy, Bordeaux and Lyon is incredibly subjective: I live near Lyon and Annecy, and go often to Bordeaux, so I know and love all three.
+But France has so many stunning cities I could easily have chosen others and still have been right.

-You can argue the fact until you're blue in the face – and you would be right.
+You can argue the fact until you're blue in the face.
+Are these France's prettiest cities?

-Because France is blessed with a multitude of stunning cities, choosing just three is bound to leave out a dozen or so meritorious others.
+Because we're blessed with a multitude of gorgeous cities, choosing just three leaves out a lot of deserving ones.

 No matter.
 We have to start somewhere.